lazar-us/bldc/README.md

 This is the source code for the FOCBOX Unity.
-This code is based on the Vesc Open Source Project.
+The FOCBOX unity is a dual brushless motor controller that offers independent control of two motors from a centralized MCU.
+This code is based on the Vesc® Open Source Project:  http://vesc-project.com/